 "An American journalist temporarily stationed in Central Europe searches for his new girlfriend, who has suddenly disappeared."

 On this day in 1978 (in the United Kingdom), George Lucas's original SciFi/Fantasy classic Star Wars opened in theatres.
-The feature starred Mark Hamill, Harrison Ford, and Carrie Fisher, and here's the plot summary from IMDB.com:
+Written and directed by George Lucas, the feature starred Mark Hamill, Harrison Ford, and Carrie Fisher, and here's the plot summary from IMDB.com:

 "Luke Skywalker joins forces with a Jedi Knight, a cocky pilot, a Wookiee and two droids to save the galaxy from the Empire's world-destroying battle station, while also attempting to rescue Princess Leia from the mysterious Darth Vader."